dborth/vbagx/README.md

   transparently from SD into ARAM and MEM1 on demand instead of needing to fit entirely in memory ahead of time, allowing the JIT to be possible (since it doesn't have to be aware of backing data location)
 * Rewritten memory management for both Wii/GameCube, freeing up 8MB+ for a JIT Cache, while still allowing 32MB ROMs
+* Added cheat code support for both GBA and GB/GBC games, using the Libretro .cht file format
 * GB/GBA audio is cleaner and truer to the original hardware, with one less resampling step - it is now generated natively at 48kHz - instead of upsampled from 44100Hz (GBA) and 22050Hz (GB)
 * Audio samples are now written directly into the output buffer with no intermediate mixing buffer in between,